 Master Gardener Extension Volunteer Program

-In your first year, after finishing 48 hours of coursework, you complete 50 hours of volunteer work within Fulton County on approved extension projects.
-After your first year, you complete 25 hours of volunteer work per year, and you can submit your own project for approval if you see a need in your community.
-The cost of the training is approximately $200.
+In your first year, after finishing 48 hours of coursework, you complete 50 hours of volunteer service within Fulton County on approved Extension projects.
+After your first year, you complete 25 hours of volunteer service per year on approved projects, and you can submit your own project for approval if you see a need in your community.

 State Initiatives